 - Relate knowledge of issues that hospitalized children and their families typically face to effective practice.

-• Apply theories of child development and family systems to effective child life practice in hospitals.
+- Apply theories of child development and family systems to effective child life practice in hospitals.

-• Relate knowledge of grief and loss as well as stress and coping to child life practice.
+- Relate knowledge of grief and loss as well as stress and coping to child life practice.

-• Adapt child life interventions to individual differences in children as well as cultural, ethnic, and class differences in families.
+- Adapt child life interventions to individual differences in children as well as cultural, ethnic, and class differences in families.

 - Prepare for the career challenges and opportunities of the child life field.

-This course can be applied towards:
+This course can be applied toward:

 HDFS 310 (Infant and Child Development in Context) or PSY 260 (Child Psychology).

-All prerequisites must be completed or consent from the instructor given prior to enrollment.
+All prerequisites must be completed, or consent must be given from the instructor, prior to enrollment.

-Textbook and Materials
+Textbooks and Materials